PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 The heart of Panhandler is the `.meta-cnc.yaml` file.
 This allows a set of configuration snippets to be shared and consumed as a single unit.
-For example, to configure a default security profile you may need to configure multiple different parts of the Pan-OS configuration.
+For example, to configure a default security profile you may need to configure multiple different parts of the PAN-OS configuration.
 Panhandler allows you to group those different 'pieces' and share them among different devices as a single unit.
 Often times these configuration bits (affectionately called 'skillets') need slight customization before deployment to a new device.
 The `.meta-cnc.yaml` file provides a means to templatize these configurations and present a list of customization points, or variables, to the end user or consumer.